rolspace/react-d3-webapp/README.md

 Later, I decided that the best thing to do was to connect to the GitHub GraphQL API to attempt something similar.

+As it stands, this web application allows you to sign in with a GitHub account to query some basic data from a public repository.

+Graph #1 shows how many commits in a repo have added (or deleted) a range of lines.

+Graph #2 shows how many commits in a repo have changed a range of files.

+Additional graphs are work-in-progress.

 ## How to run

 The project has two applications: